workflowhub-eu/about/registering-workflows.md

+---
-# Registering a workflow on WorkflowHub
+title: Registering a workflow on WorkflowHub
+---

 ## How-to-Guide